kpassoubady/SF_RefactoringConcepts/src/main/java/com/kavinschool/gilded/rose/GlidedRoseRequirementSpecification.md

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
 However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Constraints
+According to the Kata, it is possible to change the `updateQuality()` method in GildedRose class or to add more code to the application.
+The only 2 constraints are: do not alter the `Item class` do not alter the `Items property`.